IJumpAround/Screeps/notes/Notes.md

          they can pickup resources and take from storage only

  **X**: Memory targeting implemented, creep now has a memory.target = {id,pos}
-         getPos and setPos implemented as prototypes in the creep object **X**: Pulled exit data so we can create walls and ramparts along the room entrance
+         getPos and setPos implemented as prototypes in the creep object.
+ **X**: Pulled exit data so we can create walls and ramparts along the room entrance
  **X**  Create more automated build process.
+ **X**: Fix builders wandering off when retrieving resources.